HomeArticle

 The indicators are soaring, but the efficiency hasn't kept up.

-This is a real - world example of the well - known Goodhart's Law in economics: when a measurement indicator becomes a target, it is no longer a reliable measurement indicator.
+This is a real - world example of the famous Goodhart's Law in economics: when a measurement indicator becomes a target, it is no longer a reliable measurement indicator.

-The moment token consumption becomes a KPI, it loses its meaning as an efficiency proxy indicator.
+The moment token consumption becomes a KPI, it loses its meaning as a proxy indicator for efficiency.

 Gil Luria, the head of technology research at D.A.
-Davidson, told Fortune: "You get the behavior you design incentives for.
+Davidson, told Fortune: "You get the behavior you incentivize.
 If you tell people they can succeed by using more of a certain resource, of course they'll use more...
 This doesn't seem very healthy."

 Endorses Capital Expenditure